I-2-5-40.Obtaining Medical Expert Opinion After the Hearing

 When an ME opinion is needed after the hearing has been held, the ALJ will determine whether the opinion will be obtained in a supplemental hearing or in written interrogatories.
 In deciding how to obtain the opinion, the ALJ must carefully balance administrative efficiency with the claimant's rights with respect to post-hearing evidence.
 See Hearings, Appeals and Litigation Law manual I-2-5-30.
 The ALJ may consider:

-If the ALJ determines a supplemental hearing is needed, the ME will generally appear by video teleconferencing or telephone.
+If the ALJ determines a supplemental hearing is needed, the ME will generally appear by audio, agency video, or online video.

 NOTE: